 Lines of Credit - On June 24, 2016, Evercore Partners Services East L.L.C. ("East") entered into a loan agreement with PNC Bank, National Association ("PNC") for a revolving credit facility in an aggregate principal amount of up to \$30,000, to be used for working capital and other corporate activities.
 This facility is secured by East's accounts receivable and the proceeds therefrom, as well as certain assets of EGL, including certain of EGL's accounts receivable.
 In addition, the agreement contains certain reporting covenants, as well as certain debt covenants that prohibit East and the Company from incurring other indebtedness, subject to specified exceptions.
-The Company and its consolidated subsidiaries were in compliance with these covenants as of December 31, 2019.
+The Company and its consolidated subsidiaries were in compliance with these covenants as of December 31, 2020.
 Drawings under this facility bear interest at the prime rate.
-On January 2, 2018, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on March 2, 2018.
-Drawings and the maturity date was extended to October 31, 2020 (as amended, the "Existing PNC Facility").
+On March 11, 2019, East drew down \$30,000 on this facility, which was repaid on May 3, 2019.
+East amended this facility on October 30, 2020 such that, among other things, the interest rate provisions were modified to LIBOR plus 150 basis points and the maturity date was extended to October 31, 2022 (as amended, the "Existing PNC Facility").

 On July 26, 2019, East entered into an additional loan agreement with PNC for a revolving credit facility in an aggregate principal amount of up to \$20,000, to be used for working capital and other corporate activities.
-The facility is unsecured and matures on October 31, 2020, subject to an extension agreed to between East and PNC.
+The facility is unsecured.
 In addition, the agreement contains certain reporting requirements and debt covenants consistent with the Existing PNC Facility.
-The Company and its consolidated subsidiaries were in compliance with these covenants as of December 31, 2019.
-Drawings under this facility bear interest at LIBOR plus 150 basis points.
+The Company and its consolidated subsidiaries were in compliance with these covenants as of December 31, 2020.
+On October 30, 2020, East amended this facility such that, among other things, the revolving credit facility has increased to an aggregate principal amount of \$30,000.
+Drawings under this facility will bear interest at LIBOR plus 180 basis points and the maturity date was extended to October 31, 2022.
 East is only permitted to borrow under this facility if there is no undrawn availability under the Existing PNC Facility and must repay indebtedness under this facility prior to repaying indebtedness under the Existing PNC Facility.
-There have been no drawings under this facility as of December 31, 2019.
+There have been no drawings under this facility as of December 31, 2020.